Blosc/c-blosc/README.rst

 Other important contributions:

-* Valentin Haenel did a terrific work implementing the support for the snappy compression, fixing typos and improving docs and the plotting script.
+* Valentin Haenel did a terrific work implementing the support for the Snappy compression, fixing typos and improving docs and the plotting script.

 * Thibault North contributed a way to call Blosc from different threads in a